Skip to content

 https://github.com/oneclickvirt/oneclickvirt/blob/main/server/config.yaml

-In Linux, use screen or tmux or nohup commands to execute the binary file in the background, such as:
+In Linux, use the screen or tmux or nohup command to execute the binary file in the background, such as

 shell